German Paper Mache Easter Eggs -History & Where to buy New & Vintage Eggs

 The Easter Bunny (Oster Hase) in Germany doesn’t hide treats in pastel colored plastic eggs… instead; he uses these traditional German Paper Mache Easter Eggs.
 These beautifully decorated with motifs of Bunnies, flowers and springtime, they are big enough to hold all your favorite Easter Chocolates.
 The gift box eggs are a lovely addition to your Easter Celebrations, and are one of my favorite German Easter Traditions.

-My mom would often place one for each of us on the Easter Breakfast Table.
+My mom would often place one for each of us on the Easter Breakfast Table filled with German chocolates and candies.
 Breakfast is extra special when chocolate is involved!
 And they make a sweet centerpiece, nestled in a basket of Easter Grass.
 It’s also a nice way to present a small gift at Easter.

 Luckily, you can still find German Paper Mache Easter Eggs for your Treats!
 New and Vintage… and in loads of different sizes.